 After many years of repairing and building clubs for family and friends, Jerry became a Certified Club Repair Specialist at the Mitchell Golf Company's certification program.
 He spent three days at the KZG Factory working with their Master Club Builders honing his skills in the art of weighting, frequency matching and spining while building club sets.
 His extensive knowledge of shafts, repairs, building and techniques allows him to serve the customers and students of GPA with the utmost professionalism and service.

 A native of the area, Jerry graduated from Vicksburg High School where he played on the school's first golf team in 1966.
 After spending eight years in the US Army and five years on the East Coast, he returned to the area and took a job at Upjohn (Pharmacia/Pfizer).
 He retired from Pfizer in 2008 after a thirty year career.
-He and his wife Jayne of thirty-seven years are building a new home in Kalamazoo and hope to be in by June 2016!
+He and his wife Jayne of thirty-eight years just built a new home!

 Scott Miller, PT, MS, SCS, CSCS, TPI-CGFI